A complete derived invariant and silting theory for graded gentle algebras: A complete derived invariant for graded gentle algebras

 \section{A complete derived invariant for graded gentle algebras}

-In this section we give a second application of Theorem \ref{Thm:existence_of_silting}.
-Namely we give a complete derived invariant for graded gentle algebras.
+In this section we give a first application of Theorem \ref{Thm:existence_of_silting}.
+Namely, we give a complete derived invariant for graded gentle algebras.
 This invariant is given in terms of their geometric surface models.
-By the equivalences in \cite{HKK17} and \cite{LP20} this then also gives a derived invariant for partially wrapped Fukaya categories of graded surfaces with stops.
+By the equivalences in \cite{HKK17} and \cite{LP20} this then also gives a complete invariant of triangle equivalences for partially wrapped Fukaya categories of graded surfaces with stops.